shivamjadon/prateekpunetha.dev/_posts/2019-8-24-material-ocean.md

 ---
 layout: post
 title: Material Ocean
-description: I have mastered the moves
+description: A material design theme with oceanic colors
-image: /assets/images/newocean.png
+image: /assets/images/logo.png
 ---

 Nowdays I am using Material Ocean theme like literally everywhere for every apps and I have became a huge fan of material ocean theme